en de

 Image credit: Funky Bakers Eatery Barcelona

-The restaurant is open from early to late and serves Brunch and Lunch, wines and cocktails.
-There are great options for vegans as well, in a trendy and modern spot.
-The bakery and deli are in different locations.
+There are great options for vegans as well in this trendy and modern spot.
+Note that the bakery and deli are in different locations.

 Tip #7: Xuba Tacos